jasbanza/coingecko-exchange-rates-js/README.md

       "rates": null
     };

-// `options.types` is an array which can contain any combination of the following:
+/* `options.types` is an array which can contain any combination of the following:
 ["fiat", "crypto", "commodity", "all"]

-// Omitting `options.types` will result in all types being returned.
+ Omitting `options.types` will result in all types being returned.

-// `options.rates` is a previously returned `rates` object.
+ `options.rates` is a previously returned `rates` object.
-// Ommitting this will result in the CoinGecko API endpoint being queried.
+ Ommitting this will result in the CoinGecko API endpoint being queried.*/

+console.log(await RATES.list(options));
-console.log(await RATES.list(options)); // returns object of exchange rates
+// returns object of exchange rates

 ```